fortellerq/notes/proxmox.md

 ### Setting up Proxmox
 #### Modern machine
 Firstly, do NOT follow the GPU passthrough guides out there blindly.
 For example, what I found is that adding boot flags to the grub entry did nothing for me, and GPU passthrough works without them.
-My hypothesis is that the latest versions of Proxmox already has built-in fixes for most PCI passthrough issues, and the guides are outdated.
-In the end, what matters is whether your motherboard and CPU supports hardware isolation which is called **IOMMU groupings**.
+My hypothesis is that the latest versions of Proxmox already have built-in fixes for most PCI passthrough issues, and the guides are outdated.
+In the end, what matters is whether your motherboard and CPU support hardware isolation which is called **IOMMU groupings**.

 Here's what I have done:
 - Enabling VT-D in the BIOS